 Applying for a Dietetic Internship/supervised practice experience is a process that begins with the portfolio you develop in the Intro to Nutrition and Dietetics class (NUTR 210) taken in the freshman year.
-NUTR 491 -Professional Issues in Dietetics is the culminating course that focuses on the profession of Dietetics and application to a supervised practice program such as a DI program or graduate school.
-Early attention to factors that will increase the likelihood of acceptance into a supervised practice program/DI program is important as the match rate for a DI program hovers around 48-50%.
-This is a very competitive application process with the availability of Internship slots at time, significantly less than the number of slots needed by students.
-It is very important that students maintain a GPA above 3.0 and gain additional nutrition related experience outside of the class environment.
-Completion of DPD requirements and receipt of a verification statement is NOT a guarantee of acceptance into a DI program.
+NUTR 491-Professional Issues in Dietetics is the culminating course that focuses on the profession of Dietetics and the application process necessary for entry into a supervised practice/graduate school program.
+Early attention to factors that will increase the likelihood of acceptance into a supervised practice program/graduate program is important as the match rate for a DI program hovers around 50 - 60%.
+This is a very competitive application process and it is very important that students maintain a GPA above 3.0 and gain additional nutrition related experience outside of the class environment.
+Completion of DPD requirements and receipt of a verification statement is NOT a guarantee of acceptance into a supervised practice/graduate program.

-Application to a DI program begins with a centralized application process called DICAS or Dietetic Internship Centralized Application Service.
+Application to a supervised practice/graduate program begins with a centralized application process called DICAS or Dietetic Internship Centralized Application Service.

-Points to consider in selecting a Dietetic Internship:
+Points to consider in selecting a Dietetic Internship or supervised practice/graduate program: